yasirkula/UnityTextureOps/README.md

 `bool TextureOps.T_LinearSpace = false`: determines whether the returned textures will use linear color space or gamma color space.
 Gamma space is the Unity-specified default value.

 `bool TextureOps.T_MarkNonReadable = true`: determines whether or not the returned textures will be marked as non-readable.
-Such textures consume less memory but don't support read/write operations such as *GetPixels*/*SetPixels* or *TextureOps.SaveImage*.
+Such textures consume less memory but don't support read/write operations such as *GetPixels*/*SetPixels* and have slower *TextureOps.SaveImage* performance.

 ## Example Code